 by Aaleah McConnell, Georgia Recorder

-This story was written by Aaleah McConnell, a reporting intern at the Georgia Recorder, where this story first appeared.
+This story was written by Aaleah McConnell, an intern at the Georgia Recorder, where this story first appeared.

 Georgia Recorder is part of States Newsroom, a network of news bureaus supported by grants and a coalition of donors as a 501c(3) public charity.
 Georgia Recorder maintains editorial independence.
 Contact Editor John McCosh for questions: email@example.com.
 Follow Georgia Recorder on Facebook and Twitter.